keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ```

 If running the code above doesn't crash and a virtual table `recipe_fts` is created
-in the database, then the FTS5 feature is surely available for your Python version.
+in the database, then the FTS5 feature is available in your Python version.

 ## Debugging Journey